 Religion: Catholic & Protestant

-Eventually this isolation ended as both the French and
+Eventually the isolation of the Caribs ended as both the French and British settled

-groups altered the culture forever.
-Both English and French Patois are commonly
+the culture forever and even today both English and French Patois are commonly spoken.

-spoken and just over half the people are Catholic, a result from French influence.
+Additionally, just over half the people are Catholic, a result from French influence,

-true cities as this agricultural-based economy has led to a fairly rural population
+there are no true cities as this agricultural-based economy has led to a fairly

 Learn More About Dominica:

 Map of Dominica: